NY Times best-selling author, university professor and researcher Brené Brown about the power of vulnerability. Be inspired!

 Brené graduated from her undergrad when she was 29 years old, then proceeded straight into her master’s and PhD programs.
 She experienced first-hand the impact of outstanding professors and knew what she wanted her life’s work to be—changing the lives of students while getting to talk about what she was passionate about.

-Brené has found a niche that’s completely her own.
+Brené has found a niche that’s ultimately her own.
 Her work is entirely research-based, and she presents the findings from her data in an approachable way, sharing her own experiences as a wife, mother, friend, and teacher in her speeches.

-During her extensive research, she has collected thousands of stories on the importance of human connection, and along with her own personal struggles, she has come to accept the number one truth revealed by her work—that vulnerability is courage, not weakness.
+During her extensive research, she has collected thousands of stories on the importance of human connection, and along with her struggles, she has come to accept the number one truth revealed by her work—that vulnerability is courage, not weakness.

-Vulnerability as Power
+Brené Brown: Vulnerability as Power

 To put her concept of “Vulnerability as Power” into practice, let’s think of the following example: let’s say that after reading a few articles about the benefits of yoga, you decide to try it yourself.
-You buy a mat, find a nearby class, and put on some stretchy pants.
+You buy a mat, find a nearby class, and wear stretchy pants.
 But when you get to the studio and see other students walking confidently in, their mats slung over their shoulders, you begin to feel strange.
 Your heart rate speeds up, your palms grow sweaty, and you think, “Why in the world did I ever think I could do this?”

-After twelve years studying vulnerability and shame, she has arrived at a surprising conclusion: What scares us is sometimes actually good for us, and if we can stomach sitting with it, vulnerability has the potential to transform itself into joy.
+After twelve years of studying vulnerability and shame, she has arrived at a surprising conclusion: What scares us is sometimes actually good for us, and if we can stomach sitting with it, vulnerability has the potential to transform itself into joy.

-If you would like to get a deeper exposure to Brené’s insights into self-help, her various books are highly recommended, along with her Netflix documentary, Brené Brown: The Call to Courage.
-But for now, enjoy her most popular TED Talk, below:
+If you would like to get a deeper exposure to Brené’s insights into self-help, her various books are highly recommended, along with her Netflix documentary, “Brené Brown: The Call to Courage”